iAmMe27/Modding-Stuffs/lb/lbfuta.md

 Head to the pause menu > Mod Configuration Menu and then scroll down to Schlongs of Skyrim.
 From this menu, head to the `Player / NPC Settings` sub-menu and change your selected schlong from here!

 You may also wish to tweak the distribution chances in the lower sub-menus to allow for random NPC chances too.
 I recommend setting the Futa addon to ~5% and the No Futa addon to ~95%.

+### Step 7

+You may need to adjust your member in RaceMenu, mostly adjusting of Yaw values, to get proper alignment with the OSuite mods.
+Use the Vanity Mirror to do this and scroll across to the right to reach the Genitals menu.